bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 There's actually a little more to this topic than meets the eye at first sight.
 It is important to familiarize yourself with **when** those inferred properties are being calculated, in order to make sure you're not calculating things unnecessarily.
 Since this is framework dependent, we'll not dive into that here.

+### Component Methods

+A triviality it is possible to define methods (functions) of the component.
+That's a necessity to encapsulate more complex business logic in components, should there be a need for it.

 ### Passing data into a child component (props)